 After the passage of category 1 hurricane Nora, last year, the bodies of water where most of the crocodiles in Banderas Bay live practically overflowed, however, there is no major risk for people and it is false that all crocodiles are loose in the sea.

 Especially the Boca Negra area, where some crocodiles of considerable size live, was one of the places where some crocodiles were dragged into the sea.
-But the amount of crocodiles that can be on Vallarta beaches is minimal since adult crocodiles take refuge when weather conditions are not favorable and are not dragged into the sea.
+But the number of crocodiles that can be on Puerto Vallarta beaches is minimal since adult crocodiles take refuge when weather conditions are not favorable and are not dragged into the sea.

 Some crocodiles have been dragged to the sea by the flooding of the rivers, however, the adults usually take shelter in time and do not roam loose in the sea.

-It is important to remember that in all Banderas Bay there are less than 300 crocodiles and only about 40 are of adult age, the rest are crocodiles of less than one and a half meters and the great majority are less than one meter long.
+It is important to remember that in all of Banderas Bay there are less than 300 crocodiles and only about 40 are of adult age, the rest are crocodiles of less than one and a half meters and the great majority are less than one meter long.
 Do not fall into false and alarmist information, the beaches of Puerto Vallarta are not infested with crocodiles.